AliAgaAbd/Crypto-Forex-Calculator/README.md

 ## ⭐ This is the first realese (V1.0.0)

 - PIP average
-- LOT size and TP and loss in the futures mode
+- LOT size, risk and loss in SL point in futures
 - Benefit or loss in both spot and futures mode
 - Changing theme
 - Fibonacci retracement